Morphyus96/Personal-Website/README.md

 # Personal-Website
-A personal website that contains a showcase of current and future projects, a blog, and an about me featuring my personal details
+A personal website that contains a showcase of current and future projects and in the future, a blog, which features my personal contact.
+Trying to learn about building and deploying an entire website from scratch.